PierrePlaziat/GeoTime/README.md

 # GeoTime
-WPF App for plotting spacetime events

-Java experiment with openmap in netbeans platform
+Java experiment with openmap in netbeans platform for plotting spacetime events

 (WIP)